Medicare Enrollment Periods

 - When on Medicare because of a disability, you can select a Medicare Advantage Plan or Medicare Drug Plan.
 Medicare coverage begins 24 months after SS or RRB disability benefits.

-- If you’re already eligible for Medicare because of a disability and you turned 65, you can sign up for a Medicare Advantage Plan or a Medicare Prescription Drug Plan.
+- If you’re already eligible for Medicare because of a disability and you turned 65, you can sign up for a Medicare Advantage Plan or a Prescription Drug Plan.

-- You can also switch from your current Medicare Advantage or Medicare Prescription Drug Plan to another plan.
+- You can also switch from your current Medicare Advantage or Prescription Drug Plan to another plan.

 General Enrollment Period